LuBolin/CVWO_AY23-24_Backend/README.md

 #### Environment Variables:
 These can be set in the .env file.
 When hosting online, for example in the case of render.com, you can set them from the hosting dashboard.
+Set these in the .env or in your environment variables, before building and running the golang server.

 - DB_HOST: database host name.
 If local, this will be localhost.
 - DB_PORT: database port.
 The default port of PostgreSQL is 5432.